Webhooks¶

 </events>

-Best Practices
+Best Practices¶

-Initial Load & Lifecycle
+Initial Load & Lifecycle¶

-Write a script to iterate through the list view of a resource, following all
+Write a script to iterate through the list view of a resource, following all links to other resources.

 Store a copy of each relevant resource in a local database, cache, etc…

-Use Webhook events as a notification to create
+Use Webhook events as a notification to

-, update
+, ordelete

-- Webhook events can also be used to trigger internal processes, for example:
+your local copy of each resource.- Webhook events can also be used to trigger internal processes, for example:

 Repeat for each relevant resource list view.